engapa/utils-docker/README.md

 url=https://mysite.com
 ```

-And finally, if you wanna change or add any more parameter then launch the container (or extended Dockerfile with 'ENV' entries) this way:
+And finally, if you want to change or add any more parameter then launch the container (or extended Dockerfile with 'ENV' entries) like this:

 ```bash
 $ docker run -e "SERVER_BIND_IP=0.0.0.0" -e "SERVER_VERIFY_SKIP=True" c3cee6c14084 \